kippeves/KYH_Projekt2_API/README.md

 The api has three endpoints: 1. __/customers__ 2 .__/projects__ and 3. __/timereg__.

-_Note: Deletes for all entities are non-volatile, and are read as a bool called IsActive in either entity.
+_Note: Deletes for all entities are non-volatile, and are defined in a bool called IsActive in either entity.
 Methods read the bool to consider if the entity asked for is considered "deleted" or not.
 I have not implmemented a "un-delete" function._

 ### /Customers